pmarshall24/climate-outlook/_build/html/_sources/watershed_conditions.md

 :align: center
 ```

-- Great year for making money
+- This has been a record-setting wildfire year nationally and provincially
-- Bucket loads of money
+- Locally, fire danger has been rated high or extreme for x days already this year
-- It is smoky though
+- Watershed fire protection crews have fought multiple local fires
 +++
 Check out the [](crossover.ipynb) section for more information